Inside Valentino Fall Winter 2026

 - Luxurious fur coats layered over romantic dresses

-- Structured suiting placed next to fluid draped silhouettes
+- Structured suiting placed beside fluid draped silhouettes

-The result is not chaos, but a quiet imbalance that activates the entire collection.
+The result isn’t chaos.
+It’s a quiet imbalance that activates the entire collection.

 1. Power Silhouettes

-One major direction references the exaggerated proportions of 1980s tailoring.
+One direction references the exaggerated proportions of 1980s tailoring:

 - Rounded, emphasized shoulders